maGriffioen/Delfi-PQ_FDIR_Evaluator/Readme.md

 (**Energia:** This program is used to compile the code for the controller.
 If the user wishes to make some improvements to it, he needs this to get it running on the controller.)

-**Wires and 1kΩ resistor:** Used to connect an output pin from one controller to the reset pin of the other controller.
+**Wires and 1 kΩ resistor:** Used to connect an output pin from one controller to the reset pin of the other controller.

 #### Software Setup